HsuWang/TFAndroidTest/README.md

 input_x,1,4 => it will create a Tensor of Shape[1,4] with content src input_x.

+- .run(...)
+<outputNames> must be a String array ,these contents must equal to the labeled output/node names in original Python code.

+- .fetch(...)
+<OUTPUT_NAME> is a String ,this contents must equals to the labeled output/node name in original Python code.

+out_buffer must be same type with model output, and must be sure it's size is enough to store the output data.

-This method is undocumented now , please reference the implement of [TensorFlow Android Inference Interface](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/android)
+These methods are undocumented now , please reference the implement of [TensorFlow Android Inference Interface](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/android)

 and Java class [Tensor](https://www.tensorflow.org/api_docs/java/reference/org/tensorflow/Tensor)

+Or we can refer  [TensorFlow Android Camera Demo](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android/src/org/tensorflow/demo) to know how to implement it.